barrettotte/fishtank-s02-qol/README.md

 Adds some quality of life features for [Fishtank season 2](https://www.fishtank.live/) site that I wanted.

+More awesome features can be found at https://github.com/maejok-xx/maejok-tools

 ## Features

 - List of all cameras on left panel